 - Local SEO is critical.
 Map and local results get a boosted visibility on Google, espcially on mobile.
 It is critical to presidiate Google My Business (former Google Places) and other local directories with name, address and phone number for any touchpoint you have in the real world.

 - Top three in SEO, Local and PPC is what will get 90% of all traffic within 2 years.
-Relaying on organic traffic alone is not an option in 2016, with local rankings and PPC that are growing and consuming a lot of SERP space, especially on mobile (which is also growing a lot).
+Relying on organic traffic alone is not an option in 2016, with local rankings and PPC growing and consuming a lot of SERP space, especially on mobile (which is also growing a lot).

 - Click-thorugh rate by position is not linear on mobile.
 Of course everyone knows that the higher you rank on a SERP, the most click you get.
 This is actually not so true on mobile, where position #4 gets a higher CTR than position #3 due to page scroll.

 - Content optimization, SEO-related technicalities and link building are equally important in a SEO strategy.
 This is a specific question I made to Bruce during a break in order to understand if we should prioritize something among those three “SEO macro-factors”.
 The answer is that we should consider them all priority-1 items.